A Better Angle on Hadron Transverse Momentum Distributions at the EIC

 where $\eta_i$ are the EIC frame pseudorapidities of the outgoing lepton $i=e$ and hadron $i=h$, $\Delta \eta \equiv \eta_h - \eta_e$, and $s = (P + \ell)^2$.
-This construction agrees with the double angle formula in \refcite{Bentvelsen:1992fu}.
-However, Ref.~\cite{Bentvelsen:1992fu} use the struck quark angle in a tree-level picture, while our \eq{dbleangle} uses the hadron angle and holds to all orders in $\alpha_{s}$, and up to power corrections in $P_{hT}/(zQ)$ which control the distance to the Born limit.
-The ${\cal O}(\lambda)$ corrections to \eq{dbleangle} are given in \app{pc_dbleangle}, and can be used to assess the size of these power corrections.
+This construction agrees with the double-angle formula in \refcite{Bentvelsen:1992fu}.
+However, Ref.~\cite{Bentvelsen:1992fu} uses the struck quark angle in a tree-level picture, while our \eq{dbleangle} uses the hadron angle and holds to all orders in $\alpha_{s}$, and up to power corrections in $P_{hT}/(zQ)$, which controls the distance to the Born limit.
+The ${\cal O}(\lambda)$ corrections to \eq{dbleangle} are given in \app{pc_dbleangle}.

-To exploit the proportionality in \eq{tan_phi_acop} to probe $P_{hT}$ more directly, we define an optimized observable:
+To exploit the proportionality in \eq{tan_phi_acop} to probe $P_{hT}$, we define an optimized observable: